Music

 Learn more about our academic program delivery methods

-Psychology Master's Degree and Doctorate Overview
+Applied Psychology Doctorate Overview

 Our combined master's and doctoral program in psychology prepares you to use science to make a meaningful impact after you graduate.
 We train students from all over the world in the use of applied research as a lever for understanding complex social problems and implementing social change.